Cr1stal/Logspect/README.md

-# Logspect - Log Management Solution
+# Logspect - Ruby on Rails Log Viewer

 A powerful Electron-based log viewer application for Ruby on Rails projects.
 It aims to become the dev tool for log related debugging and unlock productivity.